Skaterjess2012/expressportfolio/README.md

-WIP pls dont judge; working on implementing a mongo
+WIP pls dont judge; i made this in one afternoon.
+Hopefully will be done by the end of the weekend :P